Tewksbury Home Build

 Our fellow non-profit partners...

-Shawsheen Valley Technical High School faculty and students have worked on our 2018 South Street project, and have officially partnered with THB on our final South Street project as well as likely providing support to our Main Street project.
+Shawsheen Valley Technical High School faculty and students have worked on two of the homes in our South Street project, and look to continue that relationship on our future projects.

-The Town of Tewksbury has provided significant support with the first build in town.
-The land was donated to allow the build to happen.
-In addition, the Board of Selectmen approved expenditures from the Affordable Housing Trust Fund to cover back taxes and additional resources for the build.
+The Town of Tewksbury has provided significant support with our builds in town.
+The land was acquired through a public RFP process which allowed the build to happen.
+In addition, the Board of Selectmen have approved expenditures from the Affordable Housing Trust Fund to cover back taxes and additional resources for the builds.

 Soldier On is a private, nonprofit organization committed to ending veteran homelessness.
 Soldier On was organized in 1994 to provide a continuum of programs to ensure that homeless veterans and their families have access to immediate and long-term housing with an array of support services delivered to them where they live.
 The ultimate goal is to provide formerly homeless veterans with permanent, supportive, sustainable housing with services.
 For more information, visit www.wesoldieron.org